Contents

 The Purpose of a Research Article

-Research articles are an essential form of communication within the sciences, and we write them for many reasons.
+Research articles are an essential form of communication within the sciences, and scientists write them for many reasons.
 Establishing your purpose for writing will help you organize your material and communicate your main message.

 We may think of science and writing as separate enterprises, but they are in fact connected.
 Professional scientists are in many ways professional writers, so the craft of writing is very important in this field.